-Houthis warn ‘fingers on the trigger’ as US-Israeli war on Iran continues
+Houthis warn ‘fingers on the trigger’ as US-Israel war on Iran continues

 The Iran-aligned Yemeni group have the ability to target key shipping lanes around the Arabian Peninsula.